fly-lang/fly/llvm/docs/BigEndianNEON.rst

     2. Create code generation patterns for bitconverts that create ``REV`` instructions.

-    3. Make sure appropriate bitconverts are created so that vector values get passed over call boundaries as 1-element vectors (which is the same as if they were loaded with ``LDR``).
+    3. Make sure appropriate bitconverts are created so that vector values getValue passed over call boundaries as 1-element vectors (which is the same as if they were loaded with ``LDR``).

 Bitconverts
 -----------